AldanaArcidiacono/week1/readme.md

 ## Resolving conflicts

 Conflicts happens when two persons makes changes in the same branch.
 We have to talk with the other person and decide witch one we should apply.

+## Pull Request

+To merge a branch with the main.
+WE DON'T WORK ON MAIN. (just the initial files)
+I ask for a pull and after someone sees it and approves it, is fusion with the main